 Baked Pumpkin Doughnuts with Cardamom Crumble

-- 3 tablespoons (45 grams) cold unsalted butter, cut into cubes
+- 3 tablespoons (45 g) cold unsalted butter, cut into cubes cut into cubes

-- 2 tablespoons (40 grams) firmly packed dark brown sugar
+- 2 tablespoons (40 g) firmly packed dark brown sugar

 Baked Pumpkin Doughnuts: